 What is an example problem-solution essay?

-This is the third and final lesson about Problem-Solution Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Problem-Solution Essays.
+To complete this reader, read each lesson carefully and then unlock and complete our materials to check your understanding.

 – Provide an example problem-solution essay as a model

 – Highlight the key language of cohesion and transitions

 – Highlight the key language of problems, solutions and evaluations

 The following five-paragraph, 1,000-word essay has been provided for you as an example of a problem-solution essay about reducing global air pollution.
 The language of signalling problems and solutions which was outlined in the previous chapter has been highlighted for you here.

 What are the main problems associated with air quality in developing countries, and how might these issues be resolved?

 Problem-Solution Example Essay: